Are you feeling lucky? How about techy? Why not try your luck with one of these green tech projects for St. Patrick’s Day!

 You can’t go through St. Paddy’s day without a green clover… it’s just wrong.
 Instead of some generic dollar store doo-dad, why not DIY?

-For instructions how to make your own LED clover, visit Thingiverse.com
+For instructions on how to make your own LED clover, visit Thingiverse.com

 3. DIY Green Solar Plane

 This green-colored, solar-powered plane is the perfect, all-encompassing combo of green tech projects for St. Patrick’s Day!

 Designed and built by students at Newman Smith High School (Carrollton-Farmers Branch Independent School District [CFBISD]) in Carrollton, Texas.
 Building this solar plane project is a great way to get into green energy, R/C, planes, electronics, aerospace, or just about anything else tech-related.